-- Transmission / Generation dispatchers notify management of the warning. - Transmission dispatchers notify governmental agencies, as applicable. - Transmission / Generation dispatchers advise all station and key personnel. - Transmission dispatchers / DPs review local procedures and prepare to shed load in the amount requested. - Transmission dispatchers / DPs reinforce internal communications so that load shed can occur with minimum delay. - PJM marketers remain on heightened awareness regarding PJM system conditions and the potential need for Emergency Energy Purchases.
+• Transmission / Generation dispatchers notify management of the warning.

+- Transmission dispatchers notify governmental agencies, as applicable. - Transmission / Generation dispatchers advise all station and key personnel. - Transmission dispatchers / DPs review local procedures and prepare to shed load in the amount requested. - Transmission dispatchers / DPs reinforce internal communications so that load shed can occur with minimum delay. - PJM marketers remain on heightened awareness regarding PJM system conditions and the potential need for Emergency Energy Purchases. - Transmission Owner may coordinate with BtMG facility interconnected to the transmission system, or through the relevant electric distribution utility, during expected prolonged emergency load dump/shed or as otherwise necessary to help mitigate a grid emergency.
+As BtMG facilities do not participate in the wholesale energy market, any request to operate for the purpose of helping to mitigate a wholesale market issue is on a voluntary basis at the discretion of the BtMG owner, othan than the existing Non-Retail BtMG provisions.
+Any request to operate to mitigate a wholesale market issue will be communicated to the BtMG as a voluntary request at the discretion of the BtMG owner, other than the existing Non-Retail BtMG provisions.
+Refer to Manual 14D Appendix A for more information regarding BtMG.